Skip to main content

 How it works

-The runner sends POST requests to http://localhost:18789/v1/chat/completions using the OpenAI API format.
+The runner sends POST requests to http://localhost:{port}/v1/chat/completions using the OpenAI API format.
+The port is configurable and saved in ~/.remoteagent/agents/{agentId}.json.
 The prompt is sent as a user message.
-Response chunks are streamed via server-sent events (SSE) and forwarded to the Redis output channel as they arrive.
+Response chunks are streamed via server-sent events (SSE) and forwarded to Telegram as they arrive.
 Example request body sent by the runner:

 {